 Avoiding overactive yeast is important in producing a great loaf of bread with a nice crumb.
 If you used the right amount of yeast and added sufficient ingredients to slow it down, double-check how you proof it.

 Proofing (or proving) bread means letting the dough rise undisturbed.
 After the first round of kneading, you'll allow the bread to rise for 45 minutes to an hour, or until it's double in size.

 Beginners often let the dough grow too large because it's easy to think that you'll get better, fluffier bread the more it rises.
 Again, this is a theory that doesn't hold up in the science of bread baking.
 The longer dough rises, the more active the yeast becomes.
 If it goes too far, the gluten relaxes too much, and the bread will collapse or go flat while it bakes.
 By restricting it, you produce better bread with a more reliable crumb.

 Poke your finger into the dough to check if it has sufficiently risen.
 If the hole does not close up, then you're ready to punch it down.
 If you notice the dough moving a little or that the hole closes completely, allow it to rise a little longer.Continue to 7 of 10 below.

 Your Bread Dough Is Sensitive to Temperature

-In general, it's... best to make bread at a room temperature between 70 and 80 F. If your kitchen is hot, you may need to shorten the rising time or place it in a cooler location.
-Likewise, you'll find that adjustments may be needed if it's a little cool in the house.
-In this case, you may need to extend the proofing time.
+In general, it's best to make bread at room temperatures between 70 and 80 degrees Fahrenheit.
+If your kitchen is hot, shorten the rising time or place it in a cooler location.
+When the house is cool (e.g., air-conditioned in summer), you may need to extend the proofing time.

 Your Bread Was Baked at the Wrong Temperature